 Celebrating 21 Years of First Nations Art | 2004–2025

-Located in South Fremantle, Western Australia, Artitja Fine Art Gallery is dedicated to bringing to you exceptional and exciting Australian First Nations art.
-As we celebrate 21 years in 2025, we remain committed to sharing the powerful stories, culture, and creativity of Indigenous artists from remote communities across Australia.
+Located in South Fremantle, Western Australia, Artitja Fine Art Gallery is dedicated to showcasing exceptional Australian First Nations art.
+As we celebrate our 21st year in 2025, we remain deeply committed to sharing the powerful stories, culture, and creativity of Indigenous artists from remote communities across the country.

-Through strong, trusted relationships with over 20 Aboriginal-owned art centres, we bring you artworks that are rich in cultural significance—direct from community to collector.
+Through longstanding, trusted relationships with more than 20 Aboriginal-owned art centres, we present artworks rich in cultural significance—delivered directly from community to collector.

 A Personalised Gallery Experience

-We offer a gallery experience with a difference.
-Visit our extensive collection by appointment, seven days a week, and receive expert, one-on-one advice to help you select the perfect artwork for your home or office.
-You can also browse our online gallery, where new and awe inspiring pieces are added regularly.
+Artitja offers a gallery experience like no other.
+View our extensive collection by appointment, seven days a week, and enjoy expert, one-on-one guidance to help you find the perfect artwork for your home or workplace.
+You can also browse our regularly updated online gallery, where new and inspiring pieces are always being added.

 Exhibitions and Events

-We present up to five curated exhibitions each year in various gallery spaces.
-Stay in the loop by checking our website or joining our mailing list—you won’t want to miss these inspiring showcases.
+We host up to five curated exhibitions annually across various gallery spaces.
+Stay up to date by visiting our website or subscribing to our mailing list—you won’t want to miss these inspiring showcases.

 Ethical Art, Direct from Community

-Whether you’re an experienced collector or just beginning your journey, we’re here to help.
-Contact us any time—our deep knowledge and passion for First Nations art means we can guide you to that special piece with confidence and care.
+Whether you’re an experienced collector or just beginning your art journey, we’re here to help.
+Our deep knowledge and passion for First Nations art means we can confidently guide you to that special piece.

 First Nations Artists